xiangchunyang/ZY3SatTiff/README.md

      u16* img_src = new u16[imgSize];
      td.LoadData((byte*)img_src);

-     //-- Or if we do NOT known the 'depth' filed:
+     // -- Or if we do NOT known the 'depth' filed --
      // int nbytes=td.GetDataByteCount();
      // byte* img_src=new byte[nbytes];
      // td.LoadData(img_src);
+     // --

      // td.Release(); // This will bde called automatically (in td.dtor())

      // Do something with img_src